 Coronavirus and heart disease: A global pandemic is causing havoc as no one is in a position to tackle the situation.
 People are in a panic as they are clueless about what to do and what not.
 People of all ages are becoming ill irrespective of their health status.
-No one can ever claim that they are at least at risk.
+No one can ever claim that they are at least risk.

 The trend seems to continue exponentially.
-With every passing day, the number of infected persons is increasing; the death rate is increasing and the risk of infection among other healthy people is also increasing.
-Amidst all these happenings, older adults, infants, the elderly, and people who are above age 60 seem to be at increased risk.
-Some people are at very high risk irrespective of their age – for instance, individuals with heart disease, hypertension, diabetes, asthma, chronic respiratory syndrome, heart failure, cardiovascular disease, kidney disease, and pneumonia are at very high risk of suffering from severe infection if they get infected by a coronavirus.
+By every passing day, the number of infected persons is increasing; the death rate is increasing and the risk of infection among other healthy people is also increasing.
+Amidst all these happenings, older adults, infants, the elderly and people who are above age 60 seem to be at increased risk.
+Some people are at very high risk irrespective of their age – for instance, individuals with heart disease, hypertension, diabetes, asthma, chronic respiratory syndrome, heart failure, cardiovascular disease, kidney disease and pneumonia are at very high risk of suffering from severe infection if they get infected by a coronavirus.

 Elderly people are at risk of developing severe respiratory complications and lung disease (pneumonia).
-Similarly, patients who are receiving chemotherapy, radiation therapy, patients with concomitant leukaemia and lymphoma, kidney transplant, liver transplant patients, end-stage kidney disease patients, and liver disease patients, and immunosuppressed patients and patients with the compromised immune system (with autoimmune diseases) are at risk.
+Similarly, patients who are receiving chemotherapy, radiation therapy, patients with concomitant leukaemia and lymphoma, kidney transplant, liver transplant patients, end-stage kidney disease patients and liver disease patients and immunosuppressed patients and patients with the compromised immune system (with autoimmune diseases) are at risk.

 Who Else are at Risk?

-People with Heart Diseases
+People with Underlying Heart Disease

 People with obstructive form of hypertrophic cardiomyopathy, arrhythmogenic right ventricular cardiomyopathy, congenital cyanotic heart disease, heart failure, and dilated cardiomyopathy are the other category of people who may be at higher risk of developing severe infection.